 Don’t Post Decisions or Negative Thoughts on Social Media

 You always want to be mindful of what you post on social media, but now it can have an effect on your applications.
 A college admissions office may be checking out your profiles, to get an idea of what type of person you are.
+Clean up your social media beforehand!
 Don’t post negative thoughts about a school, illegal activities, or anything that puts you in a negative light or has the school question your grades, character, or future.
 Colleges can also rescind their offer, so it’s something to keep in mind.

 And even if you’re pretty sure you are attending one college over another, don’t post it on social media just yet.
 Wait for those letters and let the colleges know of your intention before stating your decision publicly online to your friends and family.